Kalogerone/Audit-Contests-Findings/README.md

 # Audit-Contests-Findings
 A repository containing my valid findings in public audit contests.
-(Stopped uploading the reports, results below are up to date)
+Stopped uploading the reports, results below are up to date.

 ## Codehawks - Alchemix Dec 16, 2024 - Dec 23, 2024